 Here’s a guide we wrote on competitive keyword research to get you started: Keyword Research 101.

 When a user clicks your ads, where will they end up?

 The page they arrive at is called the landing page.
 When you set up an SEM campaign designed to convert, you need to create optimized, focused landing pages that match the ads you want to run as well.

 Google (and other ad networks) judge the quality of your ads based on how fluid the transition is from your ads to your landing pages.
 So any disconnect or lacking continuity will cause problems for users, making your ads less practical and ineffective.

 These disconnects can be as significant as a single-product ad taking a user to a generic ecommerce storefront or as minor as your ad mentioning a 10% discount and your landing page mentioning a 15% discount.

 It would be best if you focused on making your landing pages deliver a solution to your user as clearly as possible.
 That might mean convincing them to buy a product, sign up for a subscription, or otherwise convert them into a lead or paying customer.

 A lot goes into successful landing pages, so check out our Ultimate Guide to Landing Pages here.

-Understanding campaign structure
+4. Plan your campaign structure